tagohd/mono/Outline EX.md

 			- Why didn't he ride Pauline back?
 This one's easy: it's 20-30 minutes by motorcycle, but ~3 hours by horse.
 Plus, even if Edna didn't happen, Luke already rode her *to* Plata.
 She's tired.
 (Also, shouldn't his parents have noticed earlier that Pauline was missing, even if they assumed Luke was at school?
 Were all three of his moms away?)
 			- Why doesn't he just take a train?
 I'm American, so correct me if I'm wrong, but it seems unlikely that there would be a train between two small towns that also runs at night.
 You might be able to catch a train from Plata to Rhapsody at that hour, but not one that's going to stop in Genton.
 		- Where does Case even live?
 Did IMAS set him up with an apartment?
 Is he staying with James and [[Grigori Karstov|Grigori]]?
 (See the "Case File" thread.)
 Would James be okay with that?
 (He's probably not thrilled.)
 - Luke's mothers relent and decide to let him go.
 They know he would go anyway.
 They give him some supplies to get him ready for his journey.
-Among the supplies is [[NEEDLE OF CALAGASH|THE NEEDLE]], one of the Legendary Artifacts.
+Among the supplies is [[NEEDLE OF KALAGASH|THE NEEDLE]], one of the Legendary Artifacts.
 	- I don't think any of them are aware that it's a Legendary Artifact.

 ## 1.2 Initiation